dwarvesf/playground/_memo/swiftui.md

 And now the root view has to put the child somewhere, so it puts in right in the middle.

-**The stack layout process**
+#### The stack layout process

 Stacks are the primary layout instrument in SwiftUI.
 The vast majority of layouts can be implemented using stacks.
 Stacks might seem almost too simple, and they are.
 But don’t underestimate them.
-You are going to use stacks *a lot* in SwiftUI.
-Understanding how they work is probably more important than anything
+You are going to use stacks a lot in SwiftUI.
+Understanding how they work is probably more important than anything.

 ```javascript
 struct SwiftUIView: View {